 Picking the right wick can also make the difference between a candle that smells stronger.
 I cannot stress enough about testing.
 We need to look for a balanced flame.
 The wick is our fuel delivery system and like a car, if it burns rich, you will burn your fragrance off faster than the wick can keep up.

-The wick’s job is to feed the flame enough to keep the pool of wax on the top of the candle hot enough for the aroma to vaporize into the room.
+The wick’s job is to feed the flame enough to keep the pool of wax on the top of the candle hot enough for the aroma to vaporize in the room.

 The melt pool should be about half an inch deep and just reach the sides of your candle’s vessel.
 It is okay to have a slight edge of wax along the wall that will eventually melt as the vessel heats up.